Yingying's Biography

-The Biography of Ying-ying (鶯鶯傳 (莺莺传, Yīngyīng zhuàn)), also translated as the Story of Yingying, by Yuan Zhen, is a Tang dynasty chuanqi tale.
+The Biography of Ying-ying (鶯鶯傳 (莺莺传, Yīngyīng zhuàn)), also translated as The Tale of Yingying or The Story of Yingying, by Yuan Zhen, is a Tang dynasty chuanqi tale.
 It tells the story of a relationship conflicted between love and duty between a 16-year-old girl and a 21-year-old student.
-It is considered to be one of the first works of fiction in Chinese literature.
+It is considered to be one of the most well-known works of fiction in Chinese literature.

 Role in history of Chinese literature

 Yuan Zhen pioneered psychological exploration and possibilities of plot development.
 His tale mixed narration, poetry and letters from one character to another to demonstrate emotion rather than describe it, making it in one sense an epistolary novel.
 The work was also innovative because its characters, in the terms suggested by E.M.
 Forster, are "round" rather than "flat", that is, unlike the characters in the earlier zhiguai or zhiren tales, are not built around a single idea or quality, but have the power to surprise readers.
 Recent critic Gu Mingdong suggests that with this tale, Chinese fiction "came of age", and the story provided themes for later plays, stories, and novels.

-Yingying's Biography was one of three Tang Dynasty works particularly influential in the development of the caizi-jiaren (scholar and beauty story).
+Yingying's Biography was one of three Tang dynasty works particularly influential in the development of the caizi-jiaren (scholar and beauty novels).

 Among other works which it inspired was the Romance of the Western Chamber.